NewSchools Venture Fund

 Stakeholder Engagement

-The organization expects "innovators to engage their stakeholders—students, families, and educators—early and often to inform solution design and implementation."
+The organisation expects "innovators to engage their stakeholders—students, families, and educators—early and often to inform solution design and implementation."
 This helps innovators design better solutions and build necessary relationships for growth.

 Diverse Leadership

-Strong preference for diverse teams, particularly leaders of color.
-In 2022, 76% of investments went to ventures led by people of color, reflecting NewSchools' commitment to expanding who gets to be an education entrepreneur.
+Strong preference for diverse teams, particularly leaders of colour.
+In 2022, 76% of investments went to ventures led by people of colour, reflecting NewSchools' commitment to expanding who gets to be an education entrepreneur.

 Six Investment Criteria for Innovative Schools: